nyunyu122/CHOG_python/README.md

 From these characteristics, CHOG is suitable for biological microscope images or aerial images, which often include rotated objects of nearly the same scale.

+# Tutorials/demos

+To run the most simple demo, first download ‘CHOG’ file.
+It includes all you need to run a demo -- .py scripts (main functions for calculating CHOG features) and cta_demo.ipynb, a teacher image, and a test image.
+Just run cta_demo.ipynb on jupyter notebook or on jupyter lab.

+Other demo scripts are in the demo_* file.

+# Usage

+To use this CHOG object detection code, You  have to have teacher image and teacher labels for objects you want to detect.
+Each teacher label must include object position as x,y-coordinate and direction (object angle) in complex form.

+If you need to transform object orientation from degree/radian to complex number, see demo_pombe.ipynb.

+## parameter settings
+To make the best use of CHOG features, you have to properly set “w_func” parameter, depending on the object size you want to detect.

 ---------------------
 # Original Copyright and disclaimer statement:
 Copyright (c) 2011, Henrik Skibbe and Marco Reisert